-Liatrus form clusters of pink-lavender blooms atop narrow stems and grows in bunches, with each flower reaching a height from two to five feet.
+Liatris form clusters of pink-lavender blooms atop narrow stems and grows in bunches, with each flower reaching a height from two to five feet.
 Requiring little water, all this hardy, low maintenance plant needs is well-drained soil.
-While deer typically stay away, butterflies and bees love the bright feathery spikes of liatrus.
+While deer typically stay away, butterflies and bees love the bright feathery spikes of Liatris.

 Rocky Mountain Penstemon

-Royal blue, red, pink or violet tubular blossoms cluster on the penstemon’s majestic spires and offer a dazzling burst of color.
+Royal blue, red, pink, or violet tubular blossoms cluster on the penstemon’s majestic spires and offer a dazzling burst of color.
 With their trumpet-like shape and sweet nectar, penstemons create a playground for hummingbirds.
-Drought-tolerant and easy to maintain, this Colorado native is fantastic choice for xeriscapes.
+Drought-tolerant and easy to maintain, this Colorado native is a fantastic choice for xeriscapes.

 Lifescape can help you create a colorful, energetic Colorado landscape that is also low-maintenance and drought-friendly.
 Contact the landscape design professionals at Lifescape today to find out more.